it-tinyangel/JS-core-DOM-the-addEventListener-Event-Object-handleEvent-MouseEvent-Interactive-Block/README.md

 ### Customization

-This simple code can serve as a starting point for other projects or experimenting with with changing colors.
+This simple code can serve as a starting point for other projects or experimenting  with event-based color.

 ### Contributing